mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 };
 ```

-As we all know, our bundler needs to figure out which is the entry point in our application in order to bundle all the files together.
-Well, the bundler can figure this out if it uses the topological sorting algorithm.
+Now our bundler needs to figure out which is the entry point in our application in order to bundle all the files together.
+The bundler can do this, using the topological sorting algorithm.
 In this algorithm:

-- We'll first find the file which has no dependencies, which in our case will be `foo.js`.
+- We'll first find the file which has no dependencies, which in our case will be `foo.js` and add it to the result list.
-- After that we'll remove `foo.js` from the graph, together with all edges pointing to it.
+- After that, we'll remove `foo.js` from the graph, together with all edges pointing to it.
-- As next step we'll find the next node without dependencies.
-This is going to be `bar.js`, since it no longer points to `foo.js` (this file is not in the graph anymore).
+- As next step, we'll find the next node without dependencies.
+This is going to be `bar.js` since it no longer points to `foo.js` (this file is not in the graph anymore).
-- We'll remove `bar.js` from the graph and keep going.
+- We'll remove `bar.js` from the graph, add it to the result list and keep going.
 - Finally, we'll find `baz.js` - the only node in the graph left.
+We'll add it to the result list and remove it from the graph.

-This way, topologically sorted our graph will be transformed to the list `['foo.js', 'bar.js', 'baz.js']`.
-If the bundler now takes `baz.js` it can use it as entry point for our bundle.
+This way the topological order of the graph will be `['foo.js', 'bar.js', 'baz.js']`.
+The bundler now can use 'baz.js` as the entry point of the chunk.
+It turns out that topological sorting is very convenient for detecting cycles in the graph.
+If at a given point we cannot find a node without a dependency, this means that we have a cycle.

 ### Trees

 Trees are graphs.
-Special kind of graphs:
+A special kind of graphs:

 >...tree is an undirected graph in which any two vertices are connected by exactly one path...